apache/trafodion/install/README.md

 Part of Ambari's job is to set up yum repo files on each node in order to install packages.
 The default URLs are for Hortonworks' public repos.
 But since your custom-built Trafodion is not hosted there, you need to specify a URL for your local yum repo server.

+The default value
-To build that into the `traf_ambari` package, use make to specify value of `REPO_URL`.
+is built into the `traf_ambari` RPM.
+This default value can be changed at install time in the Ambari GUI.
+The default URL value can also be set when building the `traf_ambari` package.
+Use make to specify value of `REPO_URL`.

-   `make package REPO_URL=http://my.repo.server/repo/...`
+   `make package-all REPO_URL=http://my.repo.server/repo/...`

-This can be done either in the install directory or from a top-level "make package-all".
+Setting default value can be done either at the top-level (package-all) or from install directory ("make pkg-ambari REPO_URL=...").

 This is not necessarily the URL where `traf_ambari` is hosted, but rather where the `apache-trafodion_server` is hosted.